YuvalBecker/MelNet/README.md

 ** At the moment the generation process takes a lot of time because  generation  is done pixel by pixel.
 In the next few weeks intend to improve efficiency.
 The audio results from generation are very noisy -> intend to train the model over larger dataset for longer time and update the results.

-** working only on weekends, this is why the code isn't very organize. sorry about that.